See the Speech Sound Disorders Evidence Map for summaries of the available research on this topic.

 Signs and symptoms may occur as independent articulation errors or as phonological rule-based error patterns (see ASHA's resource on selected phonological processes [patterns] for examples).
 In addition to these common rule-based error patterns, idiosyncratic error patterns can also occur.
 For example, a child might substitute many sounds with a favorite or default sound, resulting in a considerable number of homonyms (e.g., shore, sore, chore, and tore might all be pronounced as door; Grunwell, 1987; Williams, 2003a).

 An accent is the unique way that speech is pronounced by a group of people speaking the same language and is a natural part of spoken language.
 Accents may be regional; for example, someone from New York may sound different than someone from South Carolina.
 Foreign accents occur when a set of phonetic traits of one language are carried over when a person learns a new language.
 The first language acquired by a bilingual or multilingual individual can influence the pronunciation of speech sounds and the acquisition of phonotactic rules in subsequently acquired languages.
 No accent is "better" than another.
 Accents, like dialects, are not speech or language disorders but, rather, only reflect differences.
-See ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Competence.
+See ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Responsiveness.

 Not all sound substitutions and omissions are speech errors.
 Instead, they may be related to a feature of a speaker's dialect (a rule-governed language system that reflects the regional and social background of its speakers).
 Dialectal variations of a language may cross all linguistic parameters, including phonology, morphology, syntax, semantics, and pragmatics.
 An example of a dialectal variation in phonology occurs with speakers of African American English (AAE) when a "d" sound is used for a "th" sound (e.g., "dis" for "this").
 This variation is not evidence of a speech sound disorder but, rather, one of the phonological features of AAE.